FertiTOX®

 Third, the data will be merged to create the internet based data platform FertiTOX.
 The platform will be structured according to the ICD classification of cancer diseases and will be easily accessible using a specific App.

-The restrospective data analysis is performed in the infertility center in Inselspital Bern, Switzerland.
-Data for the prospective cohort study are collected in 44 centers in Germany, 21 centers in Switzerland and 5 centers in Austria.
-The complete list of the participating centers can be downloaded here.
+The restrospective data analysis is performed in the fertility centre in Inselspital Bern, Switzerland.
+Data for the prospective cohort study are collected in 15 centres in Germany, 21 centres in Switzerland and 1 centre in Austria.
+The complete list of the participating centres can be downloaded here.

-Other centers are invited to contribute to the study if the study is accepted by their local ethical committee and if they add their data to the study registry.
-In case of interest, please contact the co-ordinator Michael von Wolff.
+Other centres are invited to contribute to the study if the study is accepted by their local ethical committee and if they add their data to the study registry.
+In case of interest, please contact the coordinator Michael von Wolff.

 Sponsors